- PhD Student - Cultural

 My first ethnographic research project examined informal political and cultural organization of Kurdish diaspora in the UK, through conflicting cultural models of solidarity and resistance (2015-2016).
 I also conducted preliminary ethnographic research with precarious office workers and entrepreneurs in Turkey regarding technologies of self-making (2017); and archival research on socio-cognitive development and culture change with the pervasiveness of digital technologies (2018).
 Meanwhile, I worked as research assistant for the ERC-funded interdisciplinary project “The New Politics of Welfare: Towards an ‘Emerging Markets’ Welfare State Regime” (2017-2018).

-I have taken part in several NGOs and direct action groups mostly focusing on grassroots movements, ecology, and animal rights.
+I have taken part in several nongovernmental organizations and grassroots advocacy groups focusing on alternative economies, anti-imperialism, ecology, and animal rights.
 I am currently a member of a worker-owned agricultural cooperative dealing with the farmers` cooperativization, community-engaged education and lifelong development projects in Turkey; and of a cooperative housing project in Pittsburgh.

 Dogan, S. (2019).
 Politically Framed Cultural Models and Construction of Autonomous-Related Self.
 In H. S. Majhail & S. Dogan (Eds.), World of Diasporas: Different Perceptions on the Concept of Diaspora (pp. 46-57).
 Leiden: Brill. doi:10.1163/9789004388048_006